wsxiaoys/lil/readme.txt

      print $name

  Note two important things however: first, the name of the variable is NOT "$name".
 It is "name".
-The dollar is used as a shortcut for "$".
+The dollar is used as a shortcut for "[set name]".
  And second, it *really* is a shortcut: the "set" function will be called even if you don't type it (so if you override it, the overridden function will be called).

    Remember the part about curly brackets above?
 Well, if you type